Best savings accounts in Singapore with highest interest rates [August 2025]

 With the many savings accounts offered by Singapore banks in 2025, it might be hard to find the best savings account to earn the highest interest rate.

-However, we were able still able to maximise our interest rate earned on different savings account based on various requirements we can fulfil.
+However, we were still able to maximise our interest rate earned on different savings account based on various requirements we can fulfil.

 If you have S$150,000 of savings, can credit your monthly salary into your savings account, and spends regularly on your credit card, then the best savings account for you might be the UOB One Account.
-Ready to apply?
+Interested to apply?
 Sign up for UOB One Account now.

 If you have S$100,000 of savings and looking for a fuss-free account, then the best savings account for you might be the UOB Stash Account.
-Ready to apply?
+Interested to apply?
 Sign up for UOB Stash account now.

 If you are looking for a promotion, the UOB Nation of Savers promotion offers additional cash rewards when you deposit fresh funds into a UOB savings account.

-If you are also looking to buy an investment or insurance product with the bank in addition to depositing S$75,000 of savings, crediting your salary and spending on credit card, then the best savings account for you might be the Bank of China SmartSaver or Standard Chartered Bonus Saver.
+If you are also looking to buy an investment or insurance product with the bank in addition to depositing S$75,000 of savings, crediting your salary and spending on credit card, then the best savings account for you might be the OCBC 360 Account, Bank of China SmartSaver or Standard Chartered Bonus Saver.

-Amongst the digital banks, GXS offers a compelling option with the interest rate of up to 1.98% p.a for up to $60,000.
+Amongst the digital banks, GXS offers a compelling option with the interest rate of up to 1.98% p.a for up to $95,000.

 If you would like to reduce the worry of losing your hard earned savings to scammers, then it might be worthwhile considering a "money lock" account which allow you to only access your deposits in person.